 ready between 35 minutes and an hour.
 Joan had found that the size and ripeness

-of bananas affect the sweetness and batter consistency.
+of bananas affected the sweetness and batter consistency.
 When I baked the cake, I

-left it for an hour.
-This seemed to work out well :
+left it in the oven for an hour.
+This seemed to work out well.

 Pre heat the oven to 170C/Gas 3/325F.
 Grease or line a 1kg/2lb loaf tin.Melt